- What are Scleral Lenses?

 She’ll also teach you how to clean, don, and doff your contacts so you’ll leave her office feeling confident and seeing the world more clearly!

-Can Specialty Lenses Improve Your Vision and Quality of Life?
+Can Scleral Contact Lenses Improve Your Vision and Quality of Life?

 If you’d like to speak with our doctor of optometry about scleral lenses or any other element of vision and eye care, contact Eye Society now: